 Key technologies: Python (including some Django), Neo4j, Git, Linux/Bash

 Senior Data Engineer, Wood Mackenzie Data Strategy & Mgmt / Data Science

 Key technologies: Python, Git, SQL Server, Neo4j, Cypher, MS Excel, MS Access

 My role was a combination of business analysis and data process engineering to prepare the business for predictive analytics projects.
 My focus was on developing Python scripts to integrate with and enhance existing applications.
-I developed an oil price model by using Python for data processing and linear programming with a front-end in MS Excel, which was the centrepiece in a commercially successful consulting project for a valued client.
+I developed an oil price model using Python for data processing and linear programming with a front-end in MS Excel.
+This was the centrepiece in a commercially successful consulting project for a valued client.

 I launched data governance at Wood Mackenzie by performing a survey of data provenance, compiling the results into a Neo4j graph database and making the results available for my colleagues to access.
-I quickly spotted the significant commercial opportunity which Neo4j presents and learnt how it can be used by creating Cypher queries.
-I built a Python script to automatically document several MS Access databases, parsing the SQL and creating a Neo4j graph database.
-This makes metadata easy to find and saves countless days on impact analysis whilst still continuing to build the picture of how data flows through the company.
+I quickly spotted the significant opportunity which Neo4j presented, it made metadata easy to find and saves countless days on impact analysis by building the picture of how data flowed through the company.